madelinemcg/mr-pulse-rest/README.md

 ### Set Up

-First, cd to the api folder, then run
+First, open a terminal and cd to the api folder, then run

 `source mr-pulse-env/bin/activate`